Ming-boop/TechnicalGuides/README.md

 ## 🛠️ Future Plans

-- Expand tutorials to cover more technical topics.
+- Expand tutorials to cover more technical topics, like Git & GitHub, C++ and Python.
-- Include video walkthroughs and code examples.
-- Create a section for frequently asked questions.

 ---